Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 Prostate milking can generally be safe, but you do want to use some caution because the act is not without a few risks.

-The delicate tissue inside the rectum and that line the gland is vulnerable to damage if things get a bit aggressive.
+The delicate tissue inside the rectum and that line the prostate are vulnerable to damage if things get a bit aggressive.

 Some risks that come along with aggressive prostate massage include: